rmrk-team/evm-sample-contracts/contracts/Nestable/README.md

 be the ones owning the token from that point on (or until they nest or sell it).
 Additionally pending status has to be passed, as the procedure to unnest differs for the NFTs that have already been accepted from those that are still pending (passing `flase` indicates that the child NFT has already been nested).
-We will remove the nested NFT with nesting ID of 0 from the parent NFT with ID 1:
+We will remove the nested NFT with nestable ID of 0 from the parent NFT with ID 1:

 ````typescript
   console.log("Removing the nested NFT from the parent token with the ID of 1");